DragnEmperor/Electrothon_3.0/README.md

 regions in images.
 Thus, it is crucial to know how to learn an image transformation from a corrupted image with missing data to a completed image.

+# Object Removal using cGANs
+This project tries to achieve object removal from images and get the base image reconstructed based on surrounding pixels(objects and colours) using conditional Generative Adversarial Networks(cGANs).